justinmahar/react-ig-embed/README.md

 Note that Instagram restricts the dimensions of the embedded `iframe` to to a min width of `326px` and a max width is `540px`.

 By default, the style `{ overflow: 'clip' }` is applied.

+## Retry Timer

+This component includes a timer function that will check if the embed has succeeded.
+If not, it will re-attempt the embed.

+The timer uses an exponential backoff, doubling the delay each time.

+To determine if the embed has succeeded, the timer function check to see if a `div` inside the placeholder `blockquote` exists.
+This div has the class name `instagram-media-pre-embed` and a randomly generated `id` (uuid string), which it uses to check for existence using `document.getElementById()`.
+This div will be replaced when the embed succeeds, so if the div still exists in the DOM, the embed likely failed and it will reattempt the embed.

 ## How It Works